-The Group's capital management policies and practices ensure that the Group has sufficient capital to cover the risks associated with its activities.
+The Group's capital management ensures that the Group has sufficient capital to cover the risks associated with its activities.
 The Group uses advanced approaches for all significant risk types in combination with adjustments based on expert assessments, if necessary.